Five Japanese Zombie Movies You Have to Watch!

 Gore, blood, zombies and laughter – a perfect tetralogy of things encompassed in the very best of must-see Japanese films.

 If you thought it was only South Korea that nailed this movie genre, you’d be highly mistaken.
-From the 90s to the present, these five Japanese zombie movies will have you (blood) thirsty for more!
+From the 90s to the present, these Japanese zombie movies will have you (blood) thirsty for more!

 About the author